rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 ogDescription: "."
 ---

-Microsoft&reg; has focused on security in SQL Server, and almost all releases either have an enhancement to existing features or have introduced new security features.
-In SQL Server 2016, Microsoft introduced many new security features that help users protect their data including *Row Level Security*, *Always Encrypted*, and *Dynamic Data Masking*.
+Microsoft&reg; has focused on security in SQL Server&reg;, and almost all releases either have an enhancement to existing features or have introduced new security features.
+In SQL Server 2016, Microsoft introduced many new security features that help users protect their data, including Row-Level Security, Always Encrypted, and Dynamic Data Masking.

 <!-- more -->